Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

         return True
 ```

-This is a helper function used if needed to check if a token has expired.
-Currently it is not used in our application,
+This is a helper function used, if needed, to check if a token has expired.
+Currently, it is not used in our application,
 but worthy of inclusion.

-Again it attempts to decode the token, returning False if it can (suggests it has not expired) and True if it cannot.
+Again it attempts to decode the token, returning False if it can (it has not expired) and True if it cannot.

 >Append the code to auth/core.py